Sunday family dinners

 Founders Wall placement.
 Quarterly construction update with photos and milestones.

-Every gift counts toward the $4.67M still to raise.
+Every gift counts toward the remaining $5.5M balance to raise.
 Recognition on the Founders Wall for donors who opt in.

 Larger gifts may qualify as tax-deductible through Sigma Chi’s 501(c)(3) Foundation.
 Donors may contribute appreciated assets, securities, or qualified retirement-account distributions.
 Please consult your financial advisor.